adobe-commerce/aio-cli-plugin-commerce/README.md

 gh auth login
 ```

+❗ The Github account used by the CLI must have permission to create repositories and install Github Applications on that repository.

 ### Mesh Prerequisites

 The prerequisites in this section are only necessary if you are provisioning API Mesh for your storefront.